-- Through our Affiliates, we offer more than 200 investment products across approximately 50 different investment styles in the Institutional distribution channel, including small, small/mid, mid and large capitalization value, growth equity and emerging markets.
+- Through our Affiliates, we offer more than 200 investment products across more than 50 different investment styles in the Institutional distribution channel, including small, small/mid, mid and large capitalization value, growth equity and emerging markets.
 In addition, our Affiliates offer quantitative, alternative, credit arbitrage and fixed income products.
 Through this distribution channel, our Affiliates manage assets for foundations and endowments, defined benefit and defined contribution plans for corporations and municipalities, and Taft-Hartley plans, with disciplined and focused investment styles that address the specialized needs of institutional clients. - The High Net Worth distribution channel is comprised broadly of two principal client groups.
 The first group consists principally of direct relationships with high net worth individuals and families and charitable foundations.
 For these clients, our Affiliates provide investment management or customized investment counseling and fiduciary services.
 The second group consists of individual managed account client relationships established through intermediaries, which are generally brokerage firms or other sponsors.
 Our Affiliates provide investment management services through more than 100 managed accounts.

-In November 2007, we acquired a minority interest in ValueAct Capital ("ValueAct"), a San Francisco-based alternative investment firm that establishes ownership interests in undervalued companies and works with each company's management and Board of Directors to implement business strategies that enhance shareholder value.
-ValueAct has over 250 clients, including endowments, foundations, corporations, family offices, high net worth investors and funds of funds.

-In December 2007, we acquired a minority interest in BlueMountain Capital Management ("BlueMountain"), a leading global credit alternatives manager specializing in relative value strategies in the corporate loan, bond, credit and equity derivatives markets.
-BlueMountain has offices in New York and London, and manages assets on behalf of predominantly institutional and high net worth clients.
+In the fourth quarter of 2007, we acquired minority interests in ValueAct Capital ("ValueAct") and BlueMountain Capital Management ("BlueMountain").
+ValueAct is a San Francisco-based alternative investment firm that establishes ownership interests in undervalued companies and works with each company's management and Board of Directors to implement business strategies that enhance shareholder value.
+BlueMountain is a leading global credit alternatives manager specializing in relative value strategies in the corporate loan, bond, credit and equity derivatives markets and has offices in New York and London.